honzamach/ansible-role-monitored/README.rst

 * Use files ``inventory/host_vars/[your-server]/vars.yml`` to customize settings for particular servers.
 Please see section :ref:`section-role-monitored-variables` for all available options.

+This role provides some preconfigured monitoring tasks that should be usefull for all servers.
+You can customize these to your needs by just adjusting the warning and critical thresholds in variables ``hm_monitored__settings_check_*`` (see below).
+You may also add any custom monitoring tasks with :envvar:`hm_monitored__local_commands`.

+But mostly the power of this role will be leveraged by other roles by placing their own monitoring configuration files into ``/etc/nagios/nrpe.d/`` and ``/opt/system-status/system-status.d/`` directories.

 .. _section-role-monitored-variables: